-You should not ever indebted to the limit.
-If banks are accepting indebtedness to 70 % that does not mean you have to and take the 70%.
-Think that anything can happen and the more money you borrow, the harder you will be able to pay back.
+You should not ever be indebted to the limit.
+If banks accept indebtedness to 70 %, that does not mean you have to take the 70%.
+Think that anything can happen, and the more money you borrow, the harder you will be able to pay back.

 2. Pay the right price

-It is not right to pay for the things a price that you don’t feel they are worth.
-Wait until the price will reflect reality.
+It is not right to pay for things at a price that you don’t feel they are worth.
+Wait until the price reflects reality.

-If you bought before the crisis a studio with the money that you now can use to buy a two or three-bedroom apartment, how comfortable would you feel in the new house?
+If you bought a studio before the crisis with the money you can now use to buy a two or three-bedroom apartment, how comfortable would you feel in the new house?

 3. You have to work

-The loser mentality like ‘time passes, wages go’ is what makes you expendable for your employer.
+The loser mentality like ‘time passes, wages go’ makes you expendable for your employer.
 In tough times, you’ll be the first fired or, at best, last on bonuses.

 4. Do not invest in things you do not know (enough)